barryclark/jekyll-now/_posts/2019-01-25-how-do-you-report-virtual-currency-transactions-to-the-irs.md

 So how do you report virtual currency transactions to the IRS?
 The easy, non-helpful answer is simply "on your tax return" (i.e. via the standard [Form 1040](https://www.irs.gov/forms-pubs/about-form-1040) or one of its many schedules).
 This points you in the right direction, but can still be confusing.

-Conceivable, income derived from cryptocurrencies could be reported in one of four different places, at least on the 2018 Form 1040 or [Schedule 1](https://www.irs.gov/pub/irs-pdf/f1040s1.pdf):
+Conceivably, income derived from cryptocurrencies could be reported in one of four different places, at least on the 2018 Form 1040 or [Schedule 1](https://www.irs.gov/pub/irs-pdf/f1040s1.pdf):

 1. Line 1 of Form 1040, if you were paid via cryptocurrencies and received a [Form W-2](https://www.irs.gov/forms-pubs/about-form-w-2).
 This is unlikely.
 2. Line 12 of Schedule 1, which also requires the [Schedule C](https://www.irs.gov/forms-pubs/about-schedule-c-form-1040).
 This is self-employment income, which would be if you either mined cryptocurrency or got paid in cryptocurrency as an independent contractor (and possibly received a [Form 1099-MISC](https://www.irs.gov/forms-pubs/about-form-1099-misc) or some other type of 1099.).